-- 1. The Amended Wage Order issued on December 11, 2009 is revoked; and - The Commissioner is instructed to recalculate the wages due and owing based on the findings of the Board, and to issue an Amended Wage Order consistent with this decision; and - 3.
+- 1. The Amended Wage Order issued on December 11, 2009 is revoked; and - 2.
+The Commissioner is instructed to recalculate the wages due and owing based on the findings of the Board herein, and to issue an Amended Wage Order consistent with this decision; and - 3.
 The Penalty Order is affirmed; and - 4.
+The Board's Resolution of Decision of January 27, 2010 is revoked; and - 5.
 The Petition for Review be, and the same hereby is, denied.